-During the preparation of the Long Term Plan, Council has been through a tough decision making process on what services and projects it should be providing over the coming 10 years.
+During the preparation of the Draft Long Term Plan, Council has been through a tough decision making process on what services and projects it should be providing over the coming 10 years.
 We have avoided spending on things that will not benefit the long term future of our District.
 We have focused on maintaining and providing the infrastructure necessary for our growing communities.

 Unfortunately we cannot do everything.
-In the following pages we outline, by District and settlement, the main new projects and services Council will undertake during the coming 10 years and an indicative list of major projects for the following 10 years (2022/2023 - 2031/2032).
+In the following pages we outline, by District and settlement, the main new projects and services Council is proposing to undertake during the coming 10 years and an indicative list of major projects for the following 10 years (2022/2023 - 2031/2032).
+We look forward to hearing your views on whether we've got the priorities right.
+When preparing your comments, please think not only about what is in your best interest, but also about what is in the best interest of our District.
+Also, think about what is needed now and in the future.